Pave is not publicly traded.

 Note: This article does not provide investment advice.
 The stocks listed should not be taken as recommendations.
 Your investments are solely your decisions.

-We already know that there are no publicly traded shares of Pave to purchase and that retail investors can unfortunately not access certain private markets as they are not deemed accredited investors.
+We already know that there are no publicly traded shares of Pave to purchase.

 Does that mean you’re out of luck?